Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: The Isosceles Triangle Manifold

-This section investigates and characterizes {the geometry} of the equilateral triangle manifold so as to employ, in \sref{sec:hig}, optimization algorithms for the location estimation problem of interest in this paper. {These optimization algorithms are guaranteed to converge to a critical point, thanks to the compactness of the equilateral triangle manifold and the smoothness of the objective function \eref{eq:5}.} The first part of the section shows that the set is indeed a manifold and computes its tangent space and orthogonal projection.
-The second and third parts of the section compute the expression of the Riemannian gradient and Hessian and derive a computationally efficient retraction of the equilateral triangle manifold.
+This section investigates and characterizes {the geometry} of the {isosceles} triangle manifold, so that --- in \sref{sec:hig} --- optimization algorithms can be employed for the location estimation problem of interest in this paper.
+The first part of this section shows that the set is indeed a manifold and computes its tangent space and orthogonal projection.
+The second and third parts of the section compute the expression of the Riemannian gradient and Hessian and derive a computationally efficient retraction of the {isosceles} triangle manifold.